 - Sprinkle flour over the butter and cook for a minute or two.

-- Add potato and chicken stock by 1 cup increments and stir until soup mixture is well blended.
+- Add potato and chicken stock in 1 cup increments and stir until the soup mixture is well blended.

 - Add the cream cheese and stir until it has melted.

 - Add salt, black pepper, chives, and bacon bits.

 - Go to the recipe card of this blog post to get the exact amounts of the ingredients.

 While Panera Bread does not do this, you may want to garnish your soup with some grated cheese, fresh chives, bacon bits, and a dollop of sour cream.
 This way you can enjoy the creamy broth of this soup with a spoonful of goodness in this copycat version.

 Want to turn a bowl of soup into a meal?
 Here are some great ideas: